pathiknd/blog/platform-vs-framework/platform-vs-framework.md

-# Difference between Platform and Framework
+# Difference between a Platform and a Framework

 ## What is Platform?